atlas-wheatear/repeat/README.md

 ## A Note on Parallelism

-Parallelism can give wrong results on certain servers, especially for higher numbers of parallel threads.
+Parallelism can give wrong results on certain servers, especially for higher numbers of parallel threads against servers with low resources.

 Obviously incorrect behaviour includes:
 - giving different results each time it is run.